GrzegorzKozub/toys/README.md

 *RTX 3080* has 1440 MHz base clock and 1710 MHz boost clock.
 The default frequency curve allows up to 2000 MHz.
 At stock, when gaming with 60 FPS cap, the clock reaches 1920 MHz at 1056 mV.

-In *Afterburner*, the core clock was set to -290 MHz (2000 - 1710).
+In Afterburner, the core clock was set to -290 MHz (2000 - 1710).
 In curve editor, the frequency was set to 1890 Mhz at 912 mV.
 The apply button was hit.

 Profiles and results

 1. Stock: ...
 2. 1890 Mhz @ 912 mV: ..., GPU 70 °C, CPU 42 °C, 4504 pts (applied on startup)

-Benchmarked using 3DMark 2.31.8385 Steel Nomad on Windows 11 24H2 26100.4351 and NVIDIA 576.40 with vertical sync was disabled.
+Benchmarked with 3DMark 2.31.8385 Steel Nomad on Windows 11 24H2 26100.4351 and NVIDIA 576.40 with vertical sync was disabled.

 Temperatures (°C): idle 28, gaming 65 @ 85%